Raphire/Win11Debloat/README.md

 - Microsoft.XboxSpeechToTextOverlay

 ## Other Optional Changes
-- Disable the onedrive folder in the windows explorer sidebar.
+- Hide the onedrive folder in the windows explorer sidebar.
-- Disable the 3D objects folder under 'This pc' in windows explorer.
+- Hide the 3D objects folder under 'This pc' in windows explorer.
-- Disable the music folder under 'This pc' in windows explorer.
+- Hide the music folder under 'This pc' in windows explorer.
-- Remove 'Include in library' from context menu.
+- Disable the 'Include in library' from context menu.
-- Remove 'Give access to' from context menu.
+- Disable the 'Give access to' from context menu.
-- Remove 'Share' from context menu.
+- Disable the 'Share' from context menu.

 It's possible to revert these optional changes with the registry files that are included in the 'Regfiles' folder.